-- Advisory Board3

-- Committees3

-- Training

-- Media
+- Fundraising - Media

-- Outreach and Community Preparedness: this includes tabling at events and businesses or other organizations to inform people about preparedness and NERT training.
+Outreach and Community Preparedness:

+The NERT program is often asked to have a display table and share preparedness information.
+Volunteers are needed to fill this role which includes tabling at events and businesses or other organizations to inform people about preparedness and NERT training.

-3 These positions are specialized.
+&lt;sup>3 These positions are specialized.
 Members are selected on an as needed basis.
 Appointments are made after an interview and with the approval of the NERT Program Coordinator and Advisory Board members.